 Most ingredients for this recipe are shown in the pic below and special notes are made in this bulleted list to assist you.

 - Chuck roast.
-I use chuck roast because its fat profile makes it uniquely suited for pot roast.
+I use chuck roast because its fat profile makes it uniquely suited for pot roast but it also works well for Italian beef stew, steak pizzaiola, beef barley soup, and so many other recipes!
 You can also use leaner roasts such as rump roast, top round, and bottom round.

 - Beef stock.
 I used my homemade beef stock for this recipe, but you can also use low-sodium store-bought beef stock, or make a quick stock using beef base, such as Better than Bullion brand.